Surrey City Centre Public Library: Planning and construction

 Part of a long-term re-vitalization effort by the City of Surrey, dubbed "Build Surrey", the City Centre branch library project was launched in 2009.
 It replaced the Whalley Public Library.
 The library is part of complex including the City Centre shopping and education complex, a performing arts centre, and City Hall.
 The design was awarded to Bing Thom Architects, who had designed the nearby City Centre complex as well as Vancouver-area buildings such as the University of British Columbia's Chan Centre.
 The total budget was set at $36 million; the provincial and federal governments each contributed $10 million with the remainder supplied by the city.
 It is LEED Gold certified.

 Faced with a short public consultation period, the architects used social media to gain input from the community.
 Through Facebook, Twitter, and a blog, respondents compiled an "ideasbook" of desired elements.
 Construction finished in the summer of 2011, and the branch was opened to the public in September of that year.
+The branch is located by the Surrey Central skytrain station.